kao98/phpcrafty/README.md

  * More functional tests
  * *Real* unit tests

 Wan't to take a look?
-Look at `tests/functional/Crafty/00 - Basic Usage` ;-).
+Start at `tests/functional/Crafty/00 - Basic Usage` ;-).